 In some cases there may be more than one medical professional responsible for the human error involved such as a technician who missed something important on an x-ray or test results, which were not read properly.
 Or, the medical professional may have been relying on faulty diagnostic equipment.
 In these situations, there may be more than one medical professional liable for the damage.

 To be considered for a malpractice lawsuit, it must be proven that the misdiagnosis or delayed diagnosis resulted in further harm, or damages.
 This may include a medical condition that progresses farther than it should have, unnecessary medical expenses and anxiety over treating a condition that did not exist.

-• Improper hardware/screw placement, which cause damage to surrounding nerves and organs.
+- Improper hardware/screw placement, which caused damage to surrounding nerves and organs.

-• Surgical instruments left in the body, including sponges or gauze, resulting in serious infections.
-This can cause deadly results on patients with compromised immune system.
+- Surgical instruments left in the body, including sponges or gauze, resulting in serious infections.
+This can cause deadly results in patients with compromised immune systems.

 The basis for a medical malpractice case as a result of surgical error must prove the cause of damages to the patient could have been avoided if reasonable care was exercised.
 The standard of care is what a reasonable surgeon would have one in the same circumstances.
 The case against the surgeon must show exactly how the doctor failed to measure up to this standard of care.